logiqai/docs-flow/forwarding-to-monitoring-tools/new-relic-forwarding.md

 ## Steps to Create New Relic Forwarding

-To forward your logs to New Relic, begin by logging into LOGIQ.AI's website.
+To forward your logs to New Relic, begin by logging into Apica's website.

 * Navigate to the **`Create`** tab and select the option for **`Forwarder`**.
 * Next, choose **`New Relic (HTTP event collector)`** from the available options; this will bring up a new form with fields such as `API Key`, `Host`, `Tags`, etc. Fill out the required data in these fields and click **`Create`**.